 In fact, I’ll go one step further.
 Every design choice in your logo should exist only to serve and strengthen the four items listed above.
 And, if you meet these four requirements, many other commonly cited logo must-haves, like simplicity and memorability, naturally follow.

-We’ve written a number of useful guides that can help you with your Etsy store logo:
+We’ve written several valuable guides that can help you with your Etsy store logo:

 - The Small Business Guide to Creating a Perfect Logo